 - Cookie Icing Recipe

 Not surprisingly, you can also use meringue powder to make meringue cookies and pie topping!
-Our Basic Meringue Cookie recipe is easy to customize with flavor and color, and you can pipe your cookies using any large tip you’d like!
+Our Basic Meringue Cookie recipe is easy to customize with flavor, color, and size.

 Check out these cute meringues for some inspiration!